Stephanie Labbé: College career

-Labbé joined the University of Connecticut and the women's soccer team in the second semester of 2004.
+Labbé joined UConn's Huskies women's soccer team in the second semester of 2004.
 In 2005, she played in all 22 games of the season, starting in nine.
 Labbé emerged as the top keeper in 2005 and played every minute of the last three games of the season.
 She posted a 1.15 goals against average and a 4–3 record, made a total of 65 saves, played in 12 conference games, allowing only seven goals and stopping 32 shots.

 In 2006, Labbé played in all 21 season games, and made the start in 20 of those.
 She finished the season with a 10–7–4 record and a 0.96 goals against average.
 Some of her other highlights: made 73 saves and allowed only 20 goals in just over 1879 minutes logged, collected four individual shutouts and was part of a Husky team that recorded five straight blankings, posted a scoreless streak of 461:63 consecutive minutes over a six-game span, and was named Big East Goalkeeper of the Week on October 16.

 In 2007, Labbé played all 22 games in her junior year, and played every minute in goal that season.
 She finished with a 14–6–2 record, and a career best 0.61 goals against average.
 Some of her highlights are: making 71 saves and allowing only 14 goals in 2058 minutes of action, collected 11 shutouts over the course of the year, recorded first career assist on game-winning goal against Providence, and earned three shutouts in the NCAA tournament against first round foe Boston College, in the second round against Wake Forest and against third round opponent Stanford.

 In 2008, Labbe was named Big East Goalkeeper of the Year.
 Labbe took and made penalty kicks for the Huskies to help them advance in the 2007 NCAA Tournament over Boston College and the 2008 Big East Tournament over West Virginia.

 Club career

 Piteå IF

-Piteå IF is a Swedish football club located in Piteå, currently playing in the country's highest league, Damallsvenskan.
+Piteå IF is a Swedish club located in Piteå, currently playing in the country's highest league, Damallsvenskan.
 The team played in the highest league for the first time in the season of 2009, in which Labbé joined the team.
 After the club was relegated to Division 1, Labbé was one of three foreign players that stayed with the club and managed to rise up again to Damallsvenskan in the season of 2010.
 In 2011, Piteå and Labbé once again played in the highest league.